haywirecoder/homebridge-envisalink-ademco/README.md

 Limits:

 * Ademco panels provide limited zone information to their peripherals.
-The panel only provides real-time information when a zone is faulted (opened) but not when it is restored (closed).
+The panel only provides real-time information when a zone is faulted (open) but not when it is restored (close).
 However, the virtual key panel is continuously updated with zone information.
-This module auto-sets the faulted zone (opened) to restored (closed) based on the value set by the *openZoneTimeout* attributes.
+This module auto-sets the faulted zone (open) to restored (close) based on the value set by the *openZoneTimeout* attributes.
 Default configuration would result in the zone closing 30 seconds after the virtual key panel no longer reports a fault for the specific zone.

 * When the system is "Armed" the panel no longer reports the state of each zone.
 All zones will age out and be considered closed once armed.
 Note: A bypass zone will automatically show as fault (open) once the alarm is disarmed.